deosrc/esphome-collection/devices/espressif-esp32-s3-box-3/README.md

 ESPHome base device configuration for the [Espressif ESP32-S3-BOX-3](https://www.espressif.com/en/news/ESP32-S3-BOX-3).

+> :warning: **Use with caution.**
+>
-> :warning: This configuration uses ESPHome components from 3rd party repositories, or that have not yet merged into the main ESPHome project.
-Use with caution.
+> This configuration uses ESPHome components from 3rd party
+> repositories, or that have not yet merged into the main ESPHome project.

 ## Usage